 Photo by Field and McGlyn

-Louise likes to make uncomfortable work: In her last show, Pretty/Ugly, she posed as teenage girl on YouTube and asked people to rate her attractiveness.
-But for A Girl and a Gun, it's a male audience member who gets dragged into murky waters: Each night, a man who's never seen the script before plays the hero (or villain) of the piece.
+Louise likes to make uncomfortable work: in her last show, Pretty/Ugly, she posed as teenage girl on YouTube and asked people to rate her attractiveness.
+But for A Girl and a Gun, it's a male audience member who gets dragged into murky waters: each night, a man who's never seen the script before plays the hero (or villain) of the piece.
 As the show tours the UK, I asked her about how to stage sex and violence, and where the limits of your own pain should be.

+Hi Louise.
 What initially grabbed you about that Godard quote?